Fegefeuer/getting-and-cleaning-data/README.md

 ## Usage

 To run the run_analysis.R script, the data first needs to be downloaded and unzipped.
 The 'dplyr' package is also required to run the script.
 By the end of the script a data frame which matches tidy_avg.csv will be produced.

+## Variable Names

+For more information on the names of the variables, please refer to the codebook included in this repository.